corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 [Basic Planetview: More Districts & Buildings](url=https://steamcommunity.com/sharedfiles/filedetails/?id=2714695762) adds 3 additional building slots for use with this mod.
 Number of additional districts limited by lack of scrollbars for this part of the UI.

-### Not Included in "Subtle Polish"

-This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it is an optional, basic UI change targeted at specific screen resolutions.

 ## Changelog

 * 1.0.0 Initial version